clarktrimble/ba-blog/content/blog/stator/index.md

  - responding to a monitor endpoint
  - responding to a metrics endpoint with info on how well it's behaving

-As such we could run thousands of them across a global infrastructure and keep up with all of them on a shoestring.
+As such we could run thousands of them across a global infrastructure and keep tabs on all of 'em.

 Per usual, I hope it's been informative and/or thought provoking.
 Get in touch with me via email if you'd like :)